rclone/rclone/vfs/vfs.md

     --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default off)

-Rclone will start reading a chunk of size !--vfs-read-chunk-size!, and then double the size for each read.
-When !--vfs-read-chunk-size-limit! is specified, and greater than !--vfs-read-chunk-size!, the chunk size for each open file will get doubled only until the specified value is reached.
+Rclone will start reading a chunk of size `--vfs-read-chunk-size`, and then double the size for each read.
+When `--vfs-read-chunk-size-limit` is specified, and greater than `--vfs-read-chunk-size`, the chunk size for each open file will get doubled only until the specified value is reached.
 If the value is "off", which is the default, the limit is disabled and the chunk size will grow indefinitely.

-With !--vfs-read-chunk-size 100M! and !--vfs-read-chunk-size-limit 0!
+With `--vfs-read-chunk-size 100M` and `--vfs-read-chunk-size-limit 0`
 the following parts will be downloaded: 0-100M, 100M-200M, 200M-300M, 300M-400M and so on.
-When !--vfs-read-chunk-size-limit 500M! is specified, the result would be 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.
+When `--vfs-read-chunk-size-limit 500M` is specified, the result would be 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

-Setting !--vfs-read-chunk-size! to !0! or "off" disables chunked reading.
+Setting `--vfs-read-chunk-size` to `0` or "off" disables chunked reading.

 ### VFS Performance